-Find these same two islands in the large scale print (they are close to the top, left of center).
-Find other islands with the same shape elsewhere in the channel.
-Lay the transparency 0n your photo and make a sketch of the pattern of these channels.
+10. In our first close-up image (#7), there are two "teardrop islands".
+These two features can be found close to the "l" in the Pathfinder landing site label in image #6.
+There are other features with the same shape elsewhere in the channel.
+In image #8, we provide a wide field view of the "flood plains" of Tiu and Ares centered on the two teardrop islands of image #7.
+Lay the transparency on this image and make a sketch of the pattern of these channels.
 Now add arrows to show the path and direction the flowing water took.
-Look at pattern of these channels.
+Look at the pattern of these channels.
 Are they dendritic or anastomosing?
-(5 points)
+(3 points)